-They must carry their licence with them, sit in the front passenger seat and cannot have a BAC (Blood Alcohol Concentration) of .05 or above.
+They must carry their licence with them, sit in the front passenger seat, cannot have a BAC (Blood Alcohol Concentration) of .05 or above, and cannot drink any alcoholic beverages whilst supervising.

 There are some specific rules for learners that you have to obey.
 When you're driving you must: